tellurianinteractive/Tellurian.Trains.ClockPulseService/README.md

 The alternative is to call the clock API and getting the time.

 ## Release Notes
+Release 1.7.0 at 2023-06-18:
+- **Rpi Relay Board** sink now uses relay 1 to signal when the clock is stopped and relay 2 & 3 to control pulses to clocks.
+  During the pause between pulses, the clock wires are shortcut.
+  > NOTE: Wiring has changed.
+Zero voltage is now when both relays are in the **same** position.
+  > This is to prevent current from flowing when both relays are off.
+- **Session completed** can now be detected by sinks.
+The event is sent some seconds after the clock stopped, so that a *stopped indicator* can be active during this time.
+  The duration of the session ended signal can be set in *appsettings.json*.

 Release 1.6.0 at 2023-05-02:
-- **Clock cables** are now shortcutted when voltage becomes zero.
-  This is to effectively remove any inductive spikes in the clock circuit.
+- **Rpi Relay Board Sink** now shortcuts the clock wires when voltage becomes zero to reduce inductive spikes in the clock circuit.
+  Thanks to Claudia Mühl for the information.

 Release 1.5.5 at 2023-04-27:
 - **Parallelized notifications** to sinks.